 Some patients develop skin rashes which are usually mild and temporary.
 Sometimes, however, severe problems can occur and require treatment or in rare cases interruption of the therapy.
-Please inform your physician, if you notice a skin rash during the treatment with lenalidomide.
+Please inform your physician, if you notice a skin rash during the treatment with pomalidomide.

-Constipation or diarrhoea can also develop.
+Constipation, nausea or diarrhoea can also develop.
 A high-fibre diet helps with constipation (fruit, vegetable, whole grain products).
-Please inform your physician, if you experience severe diarrhoea (four or more times a day) or constipation (no bowel movement for more than three days).
+Please inform your physician, if you experience severe diarrhoea (four or more times a day), constipation (no bowel movements for more than three days) or frequent episodes of nausea.

-Muscle spasms, chronic fatigue and insomnia, swelling of arms or legs (oedemas) and muscle weakness can also occur during treatment with lenalidomide.
+Muscle spasms, chronic fatigue and swelling of the arms or legs (oedemas) can also occur during treatment with pomalidomide.